gs354/flood-monitoring-app/README.md

 ## Configuration

-The application uses a TOML configuration file located at `config/config.toml`.
-This file contains:
+The app uses a TOML configuration file located at `config/config.toml`, which contains:
 - API endpoint root URL
 - Paths for a station IDs text file and the directory for saving plot images